 That’s what he was doing while playing Malcolm X, emphasizing that his sermons built on racial hatred were evolving into messages rooted in equality.
 In the violent “Man on Fire,” Washington played a bodyguard who decides to sacrifice his own life to save a young girl from kidnappers.
 This “bending” process is easier in some movies than others.

 In the R-rated “Book of Eli” — directors Albert and Allen Hughes call it a “post-nuclear western” — the actor plays a warrior who marches through a devastated American landscape while, literally, on a mission from God.
 He is carrying the last surviving copy of the King James Bible, along with his machete and a few other weapons that he uses with righteous fervor.
-Call it “Mad Moses” in “The Prayer Warrior.”
+Call it “Mad Moses” in “The Prayer Warrior.”“Here’s a man who, like Saul, or Paul, gets knocked off his horse and has this epiphany, this moment,” said Washington.

 In a vision, the voice of God tells Eli, “Take this book west,” and promises to protect him until he can deliver it into safekeeping.
 There is one big difference between Eli’s story and the biblical account of St. Paul’s conversion, the actor admitted, with a laugh.
 “I don’t know if it said anywhere in there, ‘And kill everybody on your way.’ ”